 This didn’t seem to bother my kids any.
 The whole loaf was gone in about 2 days.
 A quick toast in the toaster oven, slather on some peanut butter, and we were good.

-Here is my second attempt.
+Here is my second attempt using the same recipe as the first attempt.
 This time I made two loaves and only one pan of rolls.
 My loaves browned a little too much; I like the color of the rolls better.
 I don’t think the color of the loaves though will deter anyone from eating them.
 Uh oh, guess I will have to make this again!
 I haven’t checked if my loaves are done in the middle.
 I am hoping they are!